JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2024-10-24-ner_deid_subentity_langtest_de.md

 ## Description

-Named Entity recognition annotator allows for a generic model to be trained by utilizing a deep learning algorithm (Char CNNs - BiLSTM - CRF - word embeddings) inspired on a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM, CNN.
+Named Entity Recognition annotator allows for a generic model to be trained by utilizing a deep learning algorithm (Char CNNs - BiLSTM - CRF - word embeddings) inspired on a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM, CNN.
 Deidentification NER is a Named Entity Recognition model that annotates German text to find protected health information (PHI) that may need to be deidentified.
 It was trained with in-house annotations and detects 12 entities.

 ## Predicted Entities